 Jupyter installation requires activation of a kernel for each language/library to be used, the IRkernel in the case of R, and also the corresponding connection.

-Figure 8 shows an screenshot of a Jupyter notebook being executed in a server using the R flavor.
+Figure 8 shows a screenshot of a Jupyter notebook being executed in a server using the R flavor.